wenzelm/slidr-sloppr/README.md

 This configuration file allows great flexibility in mixing single-end and paired-end libraries with different strandedness and existing read alignments.
 Note: Avoid `#` characters in the file contents; they will be stripped!

+<a name="hpc"></a>
+#### Parallel execution on HPC clusters
+Since version 1.2, SLIDR and SLOPPR can process libraries in parallel on HPC clusters.
+Default behaviour is sequential processing as in older versions.

+`--hpc`
+Switch on HPC mode.
+Automatic job submission and dependency control will be used to carry out the following workflow:

+1) The main script generates the genome/transcriptome index as in sequential mode
+2) For each library, a separate job is submitted, carrying out read alignment and SL tail extraction
+3) A final dependent job is submitted, finishing the pipeline after all parallel library jobs have completed

+The internal job submission control is designed for the SLURM job scheduler, but can be customised with the following options:

+`--hpcp <chr>`
+Command for submitting parallel jobs (one job per library).
+The default requests 4G of memory per specified thread (see `-c`).
+To modify, please specify the full submit command including all resources required **including an option for returning the job ID in plain format**:

+    --hpcp 'sbatch -c 4 --mem 8G --parsable'				# SLURM with hard-coded resources --hpcp 'qsub -v -cwd -pe smp 4 -l h_vmem=2G -terse'		# Sun Grid Engine format --hpcp 'msub -l nodes=1:ppn=4,pmem=8gb'					# MOAB format

+`--hpcd <chr>`
+Command for submitting the final dependent job.
+The default requests 8G of memory per specified thread (see `-c`).
+To modify, please specify the full submit command **ending with the option for specifying a job dependency list** for your HPC:

+    --hpcd 'sbatch -c 4 --mem 32G -d afterok:'						# SLURM with hard-coded resources --hpcd 'qsub -v -cwd -pe smp 4 -l h_vmem=8G -hold_jid '			# Sun Grid Engine format --hpcd 'msub -l nodes=1:ppn=4,pmem=32gb -l depend=afterok:'		# MOAB format

+`--hpcs <chr>`
+Separator for job IDs in job dependency option.
+Default is ':' but some job schedulers (e.g., Sun Grid Engine) may require a comma instead (`--hpcs ','`)

+If these options are not flexible enough to work with your HPC, you can still make use of parallel processing by doing the following:

+1) Manually set up a task array job for aligning reads for all libraries (SLIDR:[HISAT2 or BOWTIE2 commands](#softclipalign); SLOPPR: `hisat2 --no-softclip --no-discordant`)
+2) Use the BAM files instead of the raw reads as input for SLIDR/SLOPPR (`-b` option)

 <a name="slidrparams"></a>
 ### SLIDR: Spliced leader identification from RNA-Seq data

 <a name="refassembly"></a>
 #### Reference assembly

 SLIDR requires either a genomic or transcriptomic reference assembly.
 A genomic reference is recommended and will produce vastly superior results.
 Genome annotations are recommended because they improve read mapping in HISAT2 and allow SLIDR to infer strandedness of the RNA-Seq data if unknown.
+SLIDR will also identify genes/transcripts in the annotations that overlap the predicted SL RNA genes and SLTS acceptor sites.

 `-g <file>`
 Path to genome assembly in FASTA(.gz) format.